Twitch dealt a crushing blow to the skin market: Advertising of CS2 roulettes and cases is officially banned

 Despite the ban on direct advertising, streamers can still open official cases from Valve inside the game itself.
 However, without the ability to promote third-party sites, the attractiveness of such content may decrease.

-This move by Twitch may push players looking for gambling entertainment towards more civilized forms of gambling.
+This move by Twitch may push players looking for gambling entertainment towards more civilised forms of gambling.
 Instead of dubious roulettes with skins, users can look at licensed casinos that offer a wide variety of slots, card games and sports betting with a guarantee of honesty and security.
 Although it is more likely that everyone will switch to Kick, as they did after the ban on casino advertising on the same Twitch.

 One thing is clear: the era of uncontrolled skin gambling on Twitch has come to an end.
 The platform has made a clear choice in favor of the safety of its users, and the entire industry will have to adapt to the new rules of the game.